Career opportunities after Marine Science

-I graduated in 2016 after studying in Sydney at UNSW for my exchange year.
+I graduated in 2016 after studying in Sydney at UNSW for my study abroad year.
 After completing my degree in marine science at Ulster, I worked for the summer at Blue Ocean Monitoring Ltd., which gave me valuable insight to the commercial sector of marine science.
-In September 2016, I will start on the MSc Marine Mammal Science at the University of St Andrews.
-This will develop on the material I studied on my undergraduate degree at Ulster, as well as being exposed to new modules focused specifically on the biology and management of marine mammals.
-One optional module of particular interest is predator ecology in polar ecosystems, which entails a fieldtrip aboard a research vessel to Antarctica.
-I am extremely excited and fortunate to be given the chance to study this competitive masters programme, which has only been possible due to the opportunities available at Ulster University.
-After my masters degree, I plan to continue my research of marine mammals in a PhD.
+In September 2016, I began my MSc Marine Mammal Science at the University of St Andrews which included a fieldtrip aboard a research vessel to Antarctica.
+I was extremely fortunate to be given the chance to study this competitive masters programme, which has only been possible due to the opportunities available at Ulster University.

 Niall McGinty: Fisheries Scientist

 I graduated in 2006 and then completed an MSc in Marine Science at the School of Ocean Sciences, Bangor University.
 There I worked on the role of mussel beds as a refuge for algae from limpet grazing.
-In 2008 I began my doctorate research at NUI Galway, exploring the variability of zooplankton populations in Irish waters across a broad range of spatial and temporal scales.
+In 2008 I began my doctorate research at NUI Galway, exploring the variability of zooplankton populations in Irish waters.
 I completed my PhD research in 2011 and since then I have had the opportunity to work in some of the most amazing locations.
-I have since branched out from zooplankton research and now work on all aspects of marine spatial ecology.
-This included a 12 month post-doc position in the Azores investigating tuna and whale shark interactions and I am currently employed as a MARICE Postdoc at the University of Iceland working on species distribution modelling of commercially important fish species (e.g cod, herring, mackerel).
+I now work on all aspects of marine spatial ecology.
+This included a 12 month post-doc position in the Azores investigating tuna and whale shark interactions and I am currently employed as a MARICE Postdoc at the University of Iceland working on species distribution modelling of commercially important fish species.

 Charles Ford: Sustainable Aquaculture Industry

-Upon graduation in 2015, I returned to South Australia to work at Kangabbie Aquaculture Farm, where I had spent my placement year in 2013.
+Upon graduation in 2015, I returned to South Australia to work at Kangabbie Aquaculture Farm, where I had spent my study abroad placement year in 2013.
 My work there consisted primarily of trying to develop a more sustainable, and productive feeding programme in crayfish aquaculture.
-We worked closely alongside professors from Flinders University, Australia.
-The research I conducted followed on from the feed trial which formed the basis of my Bachelor Degree Dissertation.
+The research I conducted formed the basis of my bachelors degree Dissertation.
 Fundamentally, we were trying to reduce the reliance upon fishmeal in the production of aquaculture feed.
-In September 2016, I travelled back to Scotland to begin a MSc in Sustainable Aquaculture at Stirling University.
-I intend to pursue a career in this subject area, and hopefully contribute to improving the sustainability of the ever growing UK aquaculture industry.
+In September 2016, I travelled to Scotland to begin a MSc in Sustainable Aquaculture at Stirling University.
+I intend to pursue a career in this subject area, and hopefully contribute to improving the sustainability of the ever-growing UK aquaculture industry.

 Alistair Archibald: PhD Researcher